Exploration of Mars: Past missions

 Following the 1993 failure of the Mars Observer orbiter, the NASA Mars Global Surveyor achieved Mars orbit in 1997.
 This mission was a complete success, having finished its primary mapping mission in early 2001.
 Contact was lost with the probe in November 2006 during its third extended program, spending exactly 10 operational years in space.
-The NASA Mars Pathfinder, carrying a robotic exploration vehicle Sojourner, landed in the Ares Vallis on Mars in the summer of 1997, returning many images.
+The NASA Mars Pathfinder, carrying a robotic exploration vehicle Sojourner, landed in the Ares Vallis on Mars in July 1997, returning many images.

 NASA's Mars Odyssey orbiter entered Mars orbit in 2001.
 Odyssey's Gamma Ray Spectrometer detected significant amounts of hydrogen in the upper metre or so of regolith on Mars.
 This hydrogen is thought to be contained in large deposits of water ice.

 The Mars Express mission of the European Space Agency (ESA) reached Mars in 2003.
 It carried the Beagle 2 lander, which was not heard from after being released and was declared lost in February 2004.
-Beagle 2 was located in January 2015 by HiRise camera on NASA's Mars Reconnaissance Orbiter (MRO) having landed safely but failed to fully deploy its solar panels and antenna.
+Beagle 2 was located in January 2015 by the HiRise camera on NASA's Mars Reconnaissance Orbiter (MRO) having landed safely but failed to fully deploy its solar panels and antenna.
 In early 2004, the Mars Express Planetary Fourier Spectrometer team announced the orbiter had detected methane in the Martian atmosphere, a potential biosignature.
-ESA announced in June 2006 the discovery of aurorae on Mars by the Mars Express.
+ESA announced in June 2006 the discovery of aurora on Mars by the Mars Express.

 In January 2004, the NASA twin Mars Exploration Rovers named Spirit (MER-A) and Opportunity (MER-B) landed on the surface of Mars.
 Both have met and exceeded all their science objectives.
 Among the most significant scientific returns has been conclusive evidence that liquid water existed at some time in the past at both landing sites.
 Martian dust devils and windstorms have occasionally cleaned both rovers' solar panels, and thus increased their lifespan.
 Spirit rover (MER-A) was active until 2010, when it stopped sending data because it got stuck in a sand dune and was unable to reorient itself to recharge its batteries.